cassiel257/Weather-CLI/README.md

 **Set Up Instructions**
 - Install the latest version of Node JS.
+- Download the project code to your local machine by using the command ```git clone https://github.com/cassiel257/soloproject-tier2-chinguweather.git``` (or clicking the green "Code" button on Github and downloading a zip file).
-- After cloning this repository to your own machine, navigate to the folder using the command line.
+- Navigate to the project folder using the command line.
 - Type in the command ```npm install``` to install any additional dependencies.
 - You will need to sign up with two free APIs to receive API keys.
 They are OpenWeatherMap (https://openweathermap.org/api) and MapBox (https://account.mapbox.com/).
 These are usually sent to your email shortly after signing up.
 - Save these keys in a .env file using the variable names ```WEATHER_API_KEY``` and ```MAPBOX_API_KEY```.
 Remember not to push your .env file back to your Github account.
 Make sure that it is listed in the .gitignore folder.